USAP Zimbabwe Profiles

 Trent University, Canada '05

-Rainos Mutamba Mutamba is a Mbira musician, storyteller and social Worker based in Toronto.
-Over the past 10 years, he has worked with communities in Peterborough and Toronto to support local and international humanitarian efforts.
-Mutamba has been focused on supporting those affected by HIV/AIDS and the preservation of Zimbabwean traditional ways of being with nature and the spirit.
-Mutamba has been personally affected by HIV/AIDS and has dedicated his life to support others that have been affected.
-He has spoken at film festivals and conferences and been invited to lead workshops on HIV/AIDS in community centres, churches and community forums.
-In recognition of his dedication to community work, Mutamba has received awards in community organizing and student leadership from Trent University and the University of Toronto respectively.
-Since 2010, Mutamba has been working on building Ubuntu Learning Centre in Zimbabwe, which is dedicated to the recovery and preservation of traditional knowledge systems and spiritual ways.
+Mutamba has worked with communities in Canada and Zimbabwe to support local and international social justice efforts.
+Mutamba has been focused on supporting those affected by HIV/AIDS as well as the revitalization of indigenous ways of being.
+Mutamba has been personally affected by HIV/AIDS and has dedicated his life to support communities who continue to be affected.
+He continues to be invited to speak at conferences, community gatherings, and classrooms on diverse topics from continental African politics, HIV/AIDS, globalization, indigenous knowledges and social action.
+In recognition of his dedication to community work on the university campus and outside of it, Mutamba has received awards in community organizing and student leadership from Trent University and the University of Toronto respectively.
+Since 2010, Mutamba has been working on building Ubuntu Learning Centre, an eco-village and village learning centre in Zimbabwe, which is dedicated to the recovery and preservation of life skills rooted in indigenous knowledge systems and spiritual ways.
+And he continues to grow from the learnings of those around him and the spirit that is the earth and those before him.

 Prince Chidyagwai